Seancarpenter/Blog/README.md

 ### Running The Server

-Navigate to the blog directory and run
+To run a local version of the server, navigate to the blog directory and run

     python -m flask run

+To expose the server to the whole world, run

+    python -m flask run --host=0.0.0.0 --port=80

 To enter debug mode (and subsequently enable hot reloading), set the `FLASK_ENV` value to `development`